Secure exposed ingress endpoints in Tanzu Application Platform

 • Your own CA certificate

-Without one of the above, you cannot use the ingress issuer, but you can still configure TLS for components.
+Without one of these, you cannot use the ingress issuer, but you can still configure TLS for components.
 For more information, see Ingress certificates inventory.

 Important